otejada92/movie-api/README.md

     3  npm install
     4. Create a .env file.
     5. Adjust the environment variable in docker-compose file.
     6. Done?
-Go to the root folder path and run the following command:
+Go to the root folder and run the following command:

         docker-compose up --build